argonne-lcf/GettingStarted/ProgrammingModels/README.md

 # ProgrammingModels

-The examples in this directory demonstrate compiling and running examples for different programming models.
+The simple examples in this directory demonstrate compiling and running codes for different programming models with some created during prior ALCF workshops.

 Additional information on each production resource is available [here][1].